 Accurately track protein expression and localization in real-time at near physiological level

-Horizon reporter kits enable functional cell-based assays to be carried out at the endogenous level, allowing researchers to examine natural levels of protein and promoter activity.
+Gene-editing at the endogenous level allows researchers to examine near-physiological levels of protein and promoter activity.
 Traditional methods of understanding protein/promoter function have used exogenous plasmid-based over-expression systems which can result in artefactual results.

 Endogenous pathway tag and reporter cell lines allow researchers a much higher level of confidence that their experimental results accurately reflect the changes seen in real disease biology.